jessepav/lacygoill-wiki-backup/vim/debug.md

 ##
 # Verbosity
-## How to increase Vim's verbosity level during Vim's startup?
+## How to increase Vim's verbosity level during
+### Vim's startup?

 Use the `-V` argument:

         $ vim -V2 file

-## How to increase Vim's verbosity level during Vim's startup AND redirect the messages in a file?
+### Vim's startup AND redirect the messages in a file?

 Use the `-V` argument:

     $ vim -V2/tmp/messages file
              │
              └ do NOT add a space,
                otherwise Vim will interpret `/tmp/messages` as a regular file to edit, instead of the file where to redirect all messages

 Technically, this command sets two options:

    - &vbs = 2
    - &vfile = /tmp/log

-## How to increase Vim's verbosity level during the execution of a single Ex command?
+### the execution of a single Ex command?

     :2verb Cmd

-## How to increase Vim's verbosity level during the execution of several commands separated by bars?
+### the execution of several commands separated by bars?

 `:verb` only applies to the command up to the next bar, so this doesn't work:

     :2verb set vbs | set vbs
     verbose=2  ✔~
     verbose=0  ✘~

 You muse also use `:exe`:

     :2verb exe 'set vbs | set vbs' verbose=2  ✔~
     verbose=2  ✔~

+##
 ## What's the maximum verbosity level above which you shouldn't go without redirecting the messages in a file?

 8.